Things To Repair Before Selling A House

 Second, the pre-inspection will help you and your real estate agent to set a realistic price on the home.
-By finding out the value of the current condition of the home, and repairing any major issues, you and your agent can confidently put a price on the home based on your local market.
+By finding out the value of the home’s current condition and repairing any major issues, you and your agent can confidently put a price on the home based on your local market.

 Third, reduces delays and chance for renegotiation.
 There are times when a homeowner has just been too busy to attend to a few small issues that needed repair.
 When these issues come to light due to an appraisal or home inspection, the time it takes to get the item fixed and then re-inspected, can delay the loan closing and cause some irritation for the seller and buyer.

 If all the items on the home have been repaired before a buyer looks at the place, there is less chance of them renegotiating due to a delayed repair issue.